Mid-Semester Feedback

 Mid-semester feedback surveys allow instructors to ask a wide range of questions.
 For convenience, the Center for Advancing Faculty Excellence has compiled a list of required questions that are asked of all participants.

-Instructors are also welcome to add additional questions that related directly your course.
-In order to maximize the effectiveness of the surveys, please keep the total number of questions to 20-25.
+Instructors are also welcome to add additional questions that relate directly to their course.
+To maximize the effectiveness of the surveys, please keep the total number of questions to 20-25.
 This increases the chances that students will provide meaningful and substantive responses.

 BEHAVIORAL QUESTIONS: